Skip to main content

 Image

 It is possible to create images on the diagram pane.
 Use element Image (BPMN) from the elements toolbar.
 Once created, use the element’s attribute Image to upload a picture into the empty frame or insert a link to an existing picture.
+Use option X to delete the field content.

 Image (BPMN)